yashrawat458/In-VRQs/Notes/(R) Examining Design Choices of Questionnaires in VR User Studies.md

 > For demonstrating a greater variety of question types, we additionally included questions about the VE ( 1x numerical, 4x single choice with 2–5 items, 4x multiple choice with 5 and 16 items)

+In future work, we aim to investigate text-entry and oral assessment of open-ended questions in VR as [37], [121] and 4 surveyed experts suggested.

+Based on the results from the 4 presented studies we conclude:
+1. Researchers should to apply IN VRQ S in their user studies,
+2. Pointing and world-anchoring are usable ways to realise IN VRQ S ,
+3. Participants prefer using IN VRQ S over OUT-VRQ S and
+4. Researcher should be aware of slightly raised physical and mental demands when using IN VRQ S.